tpm2-software/tpm2-tools/man/tpm2_createek.1.md

 **tpm2_createek**(1) - Generate TCG profile compliant endorsement key (EK), which is the primary object of the endorsement hierarchy.
 If any password option is missing, assume NULL for the password.

+If a transient object is generated the tool outputs a context file, named either _ek.ctx_ or the value specified via **-c**, for future tool interactions.

 Refer to:
 <http://www.trustedcomputinggroup.org/files/static_page_files/7CAA5687-1A4B-B294-D04080D058E86C5F>